Augustus7734/astrozane-hugo/content/astronomy/Vespera/index.md

 ### M8, the Lagoon Nebula in Sagittarius - 5h 45min
 ![lagoon](images/ZLM8.jpg)

 Shot from Sonoita Arizona, unfiltered.
+This one was processed by my friend Steve Labkoff in PixInsight with BlurXterminator - thanks Steve!

 ### IC 59 & IC 63 - Ghost of Cassiopeia - 3h 30min
 ![ghostofcassiopeia](images/ZLGhostofCassiopeia3h30minv3.jpg)